kubos/kubos/docs/deep-dive/index.rst

 This allows KubOS to be easily customized on a per-mission basis.

-Users will most likely want to create their own builds when they create new hardware services which should be included the OS' root file system.
+Users will most likely want to create their own builds when they create new hardware services which should be included in the OS' root file system.

 .. toctree::
     :maxdepth: 1